rotundasoftware/steamer/README.md

 ### Defining containers

 Steamer only comes with a mongo collection container built in but you can easily define containers for other data sources.
-Containers must implement three methods, `add`, `reset`, and `stuff`, which are all called by the corresponding `boat` methods.
-Let's see how to implement a redis container like the one in the examples above.
+Containers must implement three methods, `add`, `reset`, and `stuff`, which are called by the corresponding `boat` methods.
+Let's see how to implement a redis container like the one we used above.

 ```javascript
 RedisContainer = function( options ) {